Recognising Mothers’ Realities: Key Wins in the New Gender Equality Resolution

 Recognising and Redistributing Care Work

 Care responsibilities—both formal and informal—remain overwhelmingly carried by women, and as MMM often highlights, most often by mothers.
 Around 7.7 million women in the EU are kept out of the labour market due to unpaid caregiving duties.
-The Parliament’resolution stresses that care must be recognised as a public good and properly supported.
+The Parliament’s resolution stresses that care must be recognised as a public good and properly supported.

 The Parliament calls on the Commission and the Member States to: